Nuclear Medicine GI Bleed Study

-Post Exam Information: Your images will be reviewed by a Radiologist and the results of your exam will be forwarded to your physician.
-Your physician will be able to discuss the results of your exam with you.
+Post Exam Information: Your images will be reviewed by a radiologist and the results of your exam will be forwarded to your provider.
+Your provider will be able to discuss the results of your exam with you.

 Time Frame: 90 minutes